Concordium/concordium-node/docs/data-storage.md

 - Values: finalization records

 This is used to quickly access finalization records outside of blocks.
-Finalization records are part of blocks as well, so there eventually each finalization record is stored twice, once in the **finalization record store**, and once in the **block store**.
+Finalization records are part of blocks as well, so eventually each finalization record is stored twice, once in the **finalization record store**, and once in the **block store**.